-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update OBJECTIVES QL 5 - Economic D OBJECTIVES QL 5 - Economic Development QL 5.1 - Rebrand the image of Fairfield for business attraction Community Development 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 4.2 - Implementati on Plan - Parks Master Plan Results Parks and Rec Public Works 1.
+Create an implementation plan for the projects and initiatives identified through the development of the Parks, Recreation, & Open Space Master Plan.
+FY24-FY25 TBD Currently identifying the projects and initiatives identified through the development of the Parks, Recreation, & Open Space Master Plan OBJECTIVES QL 5 - Economic D evelopment QL 5.1 - Co Community Development 1.
 Continue to work with the City's marketing consultant (Jstokes) to continue branding and marketing downtown and industrial business attraction.
 FY23-FY25 \$800K The decision was made to terminate the agreement with J Stokes & Associates.
 The task of rebranding strategy and business attraction efforts, previously assigned to J Stokes, will now be taken over by the Economic Development (ED) staff and the Marketing and Outreach Division (MOD).
 The recruitment initiatives will continue through Q2 FY25.
 The focus will remain on downtown business park attraction strategies, which will be strengthened by the marketing initiatives led by MOD in line with the ED Strategic Plan.
+1. Refine City's economic development communications and messaging in conjunction with MOD CDD and MOD are intensifying their marketing efforts, and in the calendar year 2025, they will be rolling out new content as well as amplifying existing content.

+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 2.
+Finalize multi- year economic development workplan and align activities with local, regional, and statewide partners when applicable The "Go4Fairfield" economic development workplace is complete and implementation began in the Fall of 2024.
 QL 5.2 - Complete Retail Study Community Development 1.
 Finalize retail study and implement recruitment strategy upon completion.
 FY23-FY24 \$75K The staff has finalized and is currently approving a recruitment strategy based on the completed Retail Study/Report.
 QL 5.3 - Explore Micro Grids City Manager's Office Community Development Public Works Information Technology 1.
 Explore partnership opportunities with public and private organizations to advance renewable energy solutions (e.g., micro grids) to provide more reliable and redundant electrical infrastructure to support business attraction efforts.
 FY23-FY25 TBD Exploring the feasibility of a Microgrid in collaboration with Fairfield Suisun Sewer District